-People are motivated to perform behaviors that they personally endorse as a value.
+People perform very motivated when they value what they do.
 If a person can form a clear linkage between the health goal they have and personal life values, continued adherence is likely to occur.

-A list of values can be found here.
+Here you can find a list of values.
 I took the ones I believed may be personally relevant to health and fitness.
 Life values may include: